Sometimes waving a MoneySaving magic wand and changing all providers isnít enough. Two further simple words are needed... Stop Spending.

 If youíre asking why itís called Ďpain-freeí Ė the answer's simple Ė these changes shouldnít impact your lifestyle.
 So maximise the pain free savings and then re-budget to see if you still need the next step.

 After all the pain-free saving, the next step is to curtail your lifestyle, and stop spending on the things you commonly spend on.
 Itís all about self-discipline.
-And again, to help, we asked forum users to suggest their ideas in the Great Ways to Cut Back Hunt and here are some of their suggestions.
+And again, to help, we asked forum users to suggest their ideas in the Great Ways to Cut Back Hunt - below are some of their suggestions.

 From house swapping to organising a night in with your friends and family - here are just a few tips to help curb spending on entertainment and lifestyle expenses.